enterthematrix/toolkit/database/dvd_rental/README.md

 GROUP BY 1,2;
 ```
 #### 10. Min and max spend
-query to return the minimum and maximum customer total spend in June 2020
+Query to return the minimum and maximum customer total spend in June 2020
 ```
 WITH cust_tot_amt AS (
     SELECT